husnaiqbal/Portfolio/Student Success: A Data-Driven Perspective/README.md

 **Student Success: A Data-Driven Perspective**

-This project explores the factors that drive student academic success using a combination of machine learning, interpretability techniques, and data visualization.
+This project explores the factors that drive student academic success.
 Only 18.8% of students in the dataset are classified as "successful"—defined as scoring above 75 in reading, writing, and math.

 A Random Forest model was used to predict success based on pre-test attributes such as gender, race/ethnicity, parental education, lunch status, and test preparation course completion.
-The model was evaluated using accuracy and AUC on a holdout sample, and explainability was achieved using DALEX’s feature importance and breakdown plots.

 **Key Findings:**